casey-moldavon/day-planner/README.md

 # Project Title: Day Planner
 ​
 This project was to create a functional day planner specifically targetting work hours (9am - 5pm) integrating with current time/date information to make the planner more interactive.
 The idea is that the user can see past, current and future sechuled plans that they have writen in and saved for themselves (to local storage).

+# How it Works:

+This day planner tracks a typical work day between the hours of 9am to 5pm.
+The user may write and save content within each text area per hour.
+The current hour will be highlighted in red.
+Hours that have passed are in grey and hours yet to come are highlighted in green.
 ​
 ## Getting Started
 ​
-As this all projects, i began with creating, in git bash, the needed files which included an index.html, a stlye.css and a script.js.
+As with all projects, i began with creating, in git bash, the needed files which included an index.html, a stlye.css and a script.js.
 I began working in the index.html, writing out from scratch all the skelenton basics of the day planner such as the containers, textareas, buttons and displays (time/date and header).
 I was sure to assign classes to each button and textarea, along with unique IDs for each to identify and seperate each one from the others (using the target hour as a means to organize.
 Example: id="9am-textarea", id="10am-textarea; see image...).

 ![image-html](images/image-html.jpg)